sanjanagoli/tse/README.md

-# Your name
+# Sanjana Goli
 ## CS50 Spring 2019, Tiny Search Engine

-GitHub username:
+GitHub username: sanjanagoli

 To build, run `make`.

 To clean up, run `make clean`.

-*Please replace this text with any comments you have about the overall assignment.
-Please supply a README for each subdirectory..*
+*Details of implementation are included in IMPLEMENTATION.md in crawler directory*
+*common directory includes `pagedir.c` and `pagedir.h` that hold a library of functions used for `crawler.c`*